tjbo/samples/rescript/README.md

+These are some code samples from my own project called TimerLabs.

-# EditorStore.res
+## EditorStore.res
 This is a reducer written in ReScript.

-# EditorIntervalGroups.res, EditorIntervalGroup.res, EditorInterval.res
+## EditorIntervalGroups.res, EditorIntervalGroup.res, EditorInterval.res
 These are some of the components from the main screen that work with the store.